hausec/ADAPE-Script/README.md

 The script will ask to run as admin, as it requires it.
 If you do not have admin access, it will only run the privilege escalation module.
 If you're being blocked by UAC, I suggest running a bypass UAC script (https://raw.githubusercontent.com/samratashok/nishang/master/Escalation/Invoke-PsUACme.ps1).

-After running the .ps1, it will create the capture file and start creating module folders to store the downloaded scripts into.
-Everything captured is stored and zipped up into the C:/Capture.zip file.
-This can be changed, i.e. if C:/ cannot be be written to, change the directory in the code under the comment that says "Change storage directory here".
-If AV catches the modules (Bloodhound and Powerview usually get picked up right away), I suggest locally running those after editing those modules to avoid AV.
-Here's an article I wrote on how to evade AV https://hausec.com/2018/08/23/av-evasion/
+After running the .ps1, it will create the capture file in the same folder it's being ran in and start creating module folders to store the downloaded scripts into.
 At the end of the script, it deletes all the folders it created (except the .zip file, obviously).

 GPP password checking and searching sensitive files takes awhile, so don't be surprised if this script takes a long time to finish depending on the number of domain controllers, open shares, and strings you're searching for.
 Comment those sections out if they take too long to run.

-Usage: Just run the script
+Usage:
+PowerShell.exe -ExecutionPolicy Bypass ./ADAPE.ps1 local

+or

-PowerShell.exe -ExecutionPolicy Bypass ./ADAPE.ps1
+PowerShell.exe -ExecutionPolicy Bypass ./ADAPE.ps1 external